Christos-Papoulas/hy454_game/README.md

 ## Tutorial for C++

 A basic guide ["From C to C++!"](http://www.4p8.com/eric.brasseur/cppcen.html) is a good chance to start.
-But as we continue, we need a [full guide of C++ is this](http://e-maxx.ru/bookz/files/stroustrup.pdf).
+But as we continue, we need a [full guide of C++](http://e-maxx.ru/bookz/files/stroustrup.pdf).

 Takis, Lefteris, Christos